Innoberger/Squares/README.md

 ## Planned Features :arrow_right_hook:

+* Make the first click safe: Never step on a mine at the start of a game
 * Main menu with the option to configure square amount and mine percentage
 * Ingame stats showing mine amount, remaining squares and time since game start
 * Time-based highscore list; to be stored in a local file